katkostro/citadel-online-researcher-agent/README.md

 ### Key Features

-- **Knowledge Retrieval**<br/>
-The AI agent uses file search to retrieve knowledge from uploaded files.

 - **Web Search & Grounding**<br/>
 The AI agent can search the web using Bing Search API to find current, up-to-date information when needed.

 - **Customizable AI Model Deployment**<br/>
-The solution allows users to configure and deploy AI models, such as gpt-4o-mini, with options to adjust model capacity, and knowledge retrieval methods.
+The solution allows users to configure and deploy AI models, such as gpt-4o-mini, with options to adjust model capacity and research capabilities.

 - **Built-in Monitoring and Tracing**<br/>
 Integrated monitoring capabilities, including Azure Monitor and Application Insights, enable tracing and logging for easier troubleshooting and performance optimization.